Electroblob77/Wizardry-Wiki/Runestone-Pedestal.md

 Runestone pedestals are blocks with similar properties to stone, which are available in 7 elemental varieties and have a glowing pattern on their side faces.
 They serve as decorative blocks and building materials, and hold the tile entity responsible for [[shrine]] mechanics.

 ## Obtaining
-Runestone pedestals can be crafted from 5 stone and 4 magic crystals of the corresponding [[element]], or it can be collected from naturally-generated shrines once conquered.
+Runestone pedestals can be crafted from 5 stone and 4 magic crystals of the corresponding [[element|elements]], or it can be collected from naturally-generated shrines once conquered.
 It is also available in the wizardry tab of the creative mode inventory and via the /give command.

 [[images/recipes/runestone_pedestal.png]]
 _The crafting recipe for fire runestone pedestals - other elements require their respective elemental crystals_